codecraftuk/codecraftuk.github.io/blog/_posts/2022-01-20-book-club-entries.md

 * "The Paradox of Choice" by Barry Schwartz, Ken Kliban, et al.
 * "The Dispossessed" by Ursula K Le Guin
 * "The Annotated Turing: A Guided Tour Through Alan Turing's Historic Paper on Computability and the Turing Machine" by Charles Petzold
+* "Working in Public: The Making and Maintenance of Open Source Software" by Nadia Eghbal

 #### Podcasts